marcoalsina/kubem/README.md

-# KUBEM
+# kubem

-`kubem` is a Python library to process and analyze data on building energy consumption for Chilean cities.
+`kubem` is a Python library to process and analyze data on building energy consumption, with emphasis in Chilean cities.
 It is developed by the Kipus Technological Center at the Faculty of Engineering of University of Talca.

 ## Documentation